YeonwooSung/scaling-and-alignment/saa/models/README.md

 # Models
 Common modelzoo such as huggingface/transformers stuggles when using Pytorch native model parallelism.
-Following the design principle of vLLM, we keep a simple, parallelizable, highly-optimized with packed inputs in saa
+Following the design principle of vLLM, we keep a simple, parallelizable, highly-optimized with packed inputs in saa.
 ## Adding a New Huggingface Model
 ### Step 1: Copy the model file from HF to verl
 - Add a new file under verl/models/hf